If your loan was taken out after December 2013, you can manage your account online.

 Calls cost 2p per minute plus your phone company's access charge.
 Cost of access will vary.
 Please check with your phone provider.

 Lines open Monday to Friday 8am to 9pm, Saturday 9am to 6pm, Sunday 9am to 6pm

-Typical personal loan amounts vary, but most will be between £1,000 and £25,000, and are repaid over one to seven years.
-You can use a personal loan to buy a car or pay for home improvements, for special events like weddings and holidays, or to consolidate your existing debt.
+Typical unsecured personal loan amounts vary, but most will be between £1,000 and £25,000, and are repaid over one to five years.
+You can use an unsecured personal loan to buy a car or pay for home improvements, for special events like weddings and holidays, or to consolidate your existing debt.

 CCJ stands for County Court Judgement.
 These are usually issued if you have defaulted on payments of previous debt.
 Having a CCJ will usually affect your credit score and ability to borrow money in the future.